Show Prep: Fri, Nov. 20

 Sanford, Florida cop FIRED after singing song ‘Let the Killing Begin’ with Vital Remains band | Daily Mail Online

-A Florida police officer has been after performing a song titled ‘Let the Killing Begin’ with a death metal band — while on duty and in uniform.
+A Florida has been fired after performing a song titled ‘Let the Killing Begin’ with a death metal — while on duty and in uniform.

 College Student Criticizes BLM, Becomes Victim Of Witch Hunt | The Daily Caller